IasmimCristina/custom-hooks-when-not-use/README.md

 2. This repository envisions to show how to deal with unwished and problematic re-renders in a React application.
 Those tips should not be used always since memoization might also harm your app.
 Use it wisely and read the blog post for more information.

 - Read my blog post here: [To be added.]
-- The deployed version here: [To de added.]
+- The deployed version here: https://custom-hooks-when-not-use.vercel.app/

 ### Branches features